RIGHTS OF WOMEN

 6. Women have the right to get free legal aid

 Under the Legal Services Authorities Act, female rape victims have the right to get free legal aid or help from the Legal Services Authority who has to arrange a lawyer for her.

 7. Women have right not to be arrested at night

 Unless there is an exceptional case on the orders of a first class magistrate, a woman cannot be arrested after sunset and before sunrise.
 A woman cannot be arrested before sunrise and after sunset.

-In addition, the law also states that the police can interrogate a woman at her residence only in the presence of a woman constable and family members or friends.
+In addition, the law also states that the police can interrogate a woman at her residence only in the presence of a female police officer and family members or friends.

 8. Women have the right to register virtual complaints